AbhishekJunnarkar/AWS-XRay-Integration/README.md

 ## **Use case for Serverless computing**
 To effectively debug distributed appplications in production environment, there is no need to go through complex logs or do filtering or indexing on them when visual analysis is possible with AWS X-Ray.

+The AWS X-Ray SDK does not send trace data directly to AWS X-Ray.
+To avoid calling the service every time your application serves a request, the SDK sends the trace data to a daemon, which collects segments for multiple requests and uploads them in batches.
+Use a script to run the daemon alongside your application.

+To properly instrument your applications in Amazon ECS, you have to create a Docker image that runs the X-Ray daemon, upload it to a Docker image repository, and then deploy it to your Amazon ECS cluster.
+You can use port mappings and network mode settings in your task definition file to allow your application to communicate with the daemon container.

+The AWS X-Ray daemon is a software application that listens for traffic on UDP port 2000, gathers raw segment data, and relays it to the AWS X-Ray API.
+The daemon works in conjunction with the AWS X-Ray SDKs and must be running so that data sent by the SDKs can reach the X-Ray service.

+- The correct steps to properly instrument the application is to create a Docker image that runs the X-Ray daemon, upload it to a Docker image repository, and then deploy it to your Amazon ECS cluster.
+- In addition, you also have to configure the port mappings and network mode settings in your task definition file to allow traffic on UDP port 2000.

 ## **Conclusion**
 AWS X-Ray empowers developers and DevOps teams to proactively monitor and optimize their applications, ultimately improving reliability and delivering better user experiences.
 By providing a detailed view of application performance, it enables businesses to swiftly identify and address issues, ensuring that their applications run smoothly even under high loads.